 Dog and bike safety

-- Keep your dog close to you, particularly if the trail is busy.
-Some people dislike dogs, others are downright frightened of them, so don’t allow Rover to approach others unless they invite him.
-Never let your dog run loose where there are other walkers and cyclists nearby: this is inconsiderate and extremely dangerous!
+- Keep your dog close to you.
+Some people are afraid of dogs, so don’t allow your dog to approach others unless they invite him.
+Never let your dog run loose when there are other walkers and cyclists nearby.

-- Anticipate possible lunging behavior.
-Many dogs (particularly herding breeds) dart after moving objects, and a dog lunging at a bicycle can scare the rider or cause a bad accident.
-If you notice a bicycle approaching, lead your dog off of the path and ask her to sit.
-Reward her with treats until the bike passes by.
-Not only is this more courteous, it reinforces calm behavior around speeding objects.
+- Anticipate lunging behavior.
+Many dogs (particularly herding breeds) dart after moving objects, and a dog lunging at a bicycle can scare the rider or cause an accident.
+If you notice a bicycle approaching, lead your dog off of the path and ask him to sit.
+Reward him with treats until the cyclist passes by.
+This reinforces calm behavior.

 - Thank cyclists who alert you to their presence before passing.

 - Always signal your approach, even if the dog and walker are not in your direct pathway.
-Many walkers don’t hear cyclists coming until they are upon them, and surprises can be dangerous for everyone!
-A friendly “on your left” or “coming up behind” – or a bike bell – can prevent an accident.
-In addition, slowing down slightly will give the walker and dog more time to react to your warning.
+Many walkers don’t hear cyclists coming, and surprises can be dangerous.
+A friendly “on your left,” “coming up behind,” or a bike bell ring can prevent an accident.
+Slowing down slightly will also give the walker and dog more time to react to your warning.

 - Give dogs extra space when passing by.
 Many dogs react fearfully to sudden movement, resulting either in aggressive or panicked behavior (the dog may lunge/snap or back out of its collar).
-Slowing down and going wide around dogs and walkers can prevent such reactions.
+Slowing down and going wide around dogs and walkers can prevent these kinds of reactions.